tylerm007/model_migration_service/README.md

 # Archimedes

 This project reads the CALiveAPICreator repos to parse rules into objects.
 This can help understand how to migrate to [Api Logic Server Docs](https://apilogicserver.github.io/Docs/) (ALS)
+Limitation - this is a tool and requires some manual fixup of rules, functions, or resources.
+Resources are limited to TableBased in this version (JavaScript and FreeSQL in future releases).
+ALS table and column names may not match 100%.
+Python is not JavaScript and some fixup is required as well.
+Finally - there are built in features in LAC not currently in ALS (e.g. SysUtility)

 ## Install
 ```